kjs29/Python/Exercises/Python Crash Course/exercises.md

 # 6.10 Favorite numbers
 Modify your program from exercise 6.2 so each person can have more than one favorite number.

-Then print each persno's nmame along with their favorite numbers.
+Then print each person's name along with their favorite numbers.

 ```